Monument to Soviet activists killed in 1941

 Memorial site

-The monument to Soviet activists killed in 1941 and the ruins of Rauna castle can be viewed.
+You can visit the monument to Soviet activists killed in 1941 and the ruins of Rauna Castle.

-When Nazi German troops occupied the territory of Latvia and entered Rauna, on July 8, 1941, 14 Soviet activists were shot in the castle ruins of Rauna.
+When Nazi German troops occupied the territory of Latvia and entered Rauna, on July 8, 1941, 14 Soviet activists were shot in the ruins of Rauna Castle.

-After the killing, the victims were buried right there at the foot of the castle ruins, but later they were reburied in the cemetery.
-After the end of the Second World War, a temporary monument was installed at the shooting site, which was later replaced.
-The monument currently in the castle ruins was erected in 1982.
+After the killings, the victims were buried right there at the foot of the castle ruins, but were later reburied in the cemetery.
+After the end of World War II, a temporary monument was erected at the site of the shooting, which was later replaced.
+The current monument in the castle ruins was erected in 1982.

 Used sources and references: